RexYing/python-chat-app/README.md

 on the right.
 The list will get AUTOMATICALLY UPDATED when a client goes on-line or off-line, though do expect a little bit of delay.

-Select one of them and click start chat button
+Select one of them and click start chat button to start chatting with that peer.

 To chat with another peer, type characters in the bottom text box and press Ctrl-Enter to send the text.

 Before the first peer sends the message to the second peer, the second peer needs to select the first peer, and click start chat button.
 Then both can type messages which will be received by each other.
+If one peer clicks "start chat" button, but the other does not, then a message "peer XXX wants to chat with you!" message will appear on the welcome tab of the other peer.

+Although both peers have to click "start chat" in order to chat with each other, actually only 1 TCP connection (duplex) is created.
+The button click for the second peer simply opens up the GUI chat window.

 To close the chat, just press the "close this chat" button.
 The other peer that is chatting with this peer receives the notification that the peer gets disconnected.
 The other peer would not be able to send messages